 My name is Katie.
 I am a postdoctoral research associate based in the UK, specialising in applied linguistics and health communication.
-My research focuses on verbal dimensions of empathy and compassion and interactions in health and social care contexts.
-I am also a Japanese language tutor in the UK Higher Education sector.
+My research focuses on verbal dimensions of empathy and interactions in health and social care contexts.

 I was born in Japan.
 After studying linguistics at Tokyo Woman’s Christian University, I worked for a software company in Tokyo.
 Although I had always nurtured a childhood dream of living overseas, in my twenties I was far too busy with long hours of work, and the years went by rather quickly!